 Things to Remember About Subtract Date in Excel

-- DATEDIF is a hidden formula in excel.
+- The DATEDIF is a hidden formula in Excel.

-- While using direct subtraction we need to select the latest date first then we need to select the old date, otherwise, we will get the result in minus.
+- While using direct subtraction, we must select the latest date first.
+Then, we must choose the old date.
+Otherwise, we will get the result minus.

-This has been a guide to subtract dates in excel.
-Here we discuss how to subtract date in excel using two methods (Direct Subtraction, Using DATEDIF Function) along with a downloadable excel template.
-You may learn more about excel from the following articles –
+This article is a guide to Subtract Dates in Excel.
+Here, we discuss subtracting date using two methods (Direct Subtraction, using the DATEDIF function) and a downloadable Excel template.
+You may learn more about Excel from the following articles: –

 - What is SUMIFS With Multiple Criteria?

 - SUMIFS with Dates in ExcelSUMIFS With Dates In ExcelSUMIFS function is used when there is more than one criterion.
 When it is fulfilled, the range of cells are summed.
 It also supports dates as the criteria and the operators for criterion.
 Syntax =SUMIFS( sum range, range for date, criteria date, date 2, criteria date 2).

 - Add Months to Date in ExcelAdd Months To Date In ExcelIn Excel, the EDATE function adds the specified number of months to the supplied date and returns the next specified month for the same day.
 The EDATE function has the syntax =EDATE(start date, months).